CTLife/2ndGS_Pipelines/CISDA/README.md

+##You should run the scripts step by step or run one of them for a specific purpose.
+Please run "perl CISDA-N.pl -h" to know that what dose the N-th script can do.

 ##In order to realize automatic NGS data processing, the format of file names used by the pipeline must be in fixed format for ease parsing.